fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 1. Choose your parameters above, using the *Recommendations* section below.
 2. Choose a `name` for each of your seeds.
 This name should not have any relationship to any of the seed words or passphrases.
 Something like "Seed 1" or "HW Seed" is a good name.
-3. Record the following in your `unencrypted information file`:
+3. Create an [`unencrypted Digital Data Record`](../backupMethods/Digital-Data-Record.md) with the following information:
    * The date.
    * The version and name of the Tordl Wallet Protocol(s) you're using.
    * The information for each of the variable parameters you've chosen above.
 4. In the next step, make sure to record the following things:
-   * In your `unencrypted information file`:
+   * In your `unencrypted Digital Data Record`:
      * The "derivation path" for each wallet and the `name` of the seed it goes with.
    * On the chosen media in your `Seed Backup Configuration`:
      * Each seed.